Published by: JuliaThis post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Later in the course, Marie explains how a letter to her brother turned into her acclaimed poem “What the Living Do”.
 Potentially, you could use the same approach.

-You will also enjoy watching them discuss how “The Death of the Hat” evolved from being literally a poem about a hat to being about Billy’s father.
+You will also enjoy watching them discuss how “The Death of the Hat” evolved from being literally a poem about a hat to being about Billy’s father (check it out here).
 It is a classic example of how a familiar object can stir memories and emotions that provides inspiration.
 It is clear that Billy knows how to spot that spark of an idea, pull at the thread and create a wonderful poem from it.

 Tapping into the power of sound to enhance your poetry